Primordial high energy neutrinos: theoretical/observational constraints and sharp spectral features: Mass and lifetime regions that could be probed experimentally in the light of the theoretical constraints

-The right panel of Fig.~\ref{fig:ratio} also shows contour lines corresponding to neutrino energies at the maximum of the spectrum in the detector equal to $5$~MeV, $50$~MeV, 1~GeV, 1~TeV and 1~PeV.
+The right panel of figure~\ref{fig:ratio} also shows contour lines corresponding to neutrino energies at the maximum of the spectrum in the detector equal to $5$~MeV, $50$~MeV, 1~GeV, 1~TeV and 1~PeV.
 This shows that an unaffected sharp spectral feature is to be observed within energies from 5~MeV (or 50~MeV) to $\sim 10$~PeV.
 Thus, they have to be found mostly at energies relevant for the Super-Kamiokande, Juno, Hyper-Kamiokande, IceCube and KM3Net detectors.
 A ``double binning strategy", i.e.~binning the neutrino events both in energy and direction, would be necessary to observe the sharp spectral feature and check that the signal is isotropic.
 This is possible considering cascade events at neutrino telescopes because the energy resolution for such events is sufficiently accurate.
 This has been performed for the first time by the IceCube collaboration, for the search of a monochromatic flux of neutrinos (``$\nu$-line") that could have been emitted by the annihilation or decay of DM particles into 2 neutrinos in the Milky Way centre, see \cite{IceCube:2023ies} and also \cite{ElAisati:2015ugc}.

-Note that in Fig.~\ref{fig:ratio} we did not delimitate the (low energy and low mass) region where the self-scatterings would be important.
-This region depends on one more parameter (i.e.~$f_P$), but taking the upper bound on $f_P$ from Fig.~\ref{fig:f_p_upper_limits} and plugging it in Fig.~\ref{fig:optical_depth}, we find that the concerned energies in the detector are far too low to be observable (i.e.~below $\sim 10$ keV, sitting in the grey region in Fig.~\ref{fig:ratio}).
+Note that in figure~\ref{fig:ratio} we did not delimitate the (low energy and low mass) region where the self-scatterings would be important.
+This region depends on one more parameter (i.e.~$f_P$), but taking the upper bound on $f_P$ from figure~\ref{fig:f_p_upper_limits} and plugging it in figure~\ref{fig:optical_depth}, we find that the concerned energies in the detector are far too low to be observable (i.e.~below $\sim 10$ keV, sitting in the grey region in figure~\ref{fig:ratio}).

 Finally, it would be important to further investigate the large shaded region to determine how far one could go within this region still obtaining a distinctive signal out of the background.
 As mentioned above, this would require a proper determination of the scattering effects, presumably best obtained from Monte Carlo simulations, in the spirit of the codes that have been developed in \cite{Ovchynnikov:2024xyd,Bianco:2025boy}.